seldo/galls-law/fluent-conf.md

 # [fit] second implementation
 # [fit] of that interface

-^ This time standalone, outside the monolith.
+^ Then write that module again.
+This time standalone, outside the monolith.
+Ideally, make it a tiny slice that answers a whole type of request.
+Maybe it's login.
+Maybe it's the home page.

 ---